poseidon/typhoon/docs/architecture/concepts.md

 #### Nodes

 All cluster nodes provision themselves from a declarative configuration upfront.
 Nodes run a `kubelet` service and register themselves with the control plane to join the cluster.
-All nodes run `kube-proxy` and `calico` or `flannel` pods.
+All nodes run `kube-proxy` and `cilium` or `flannel` pods.

 #### Controllers